-- the COVID-19 pandemic, its duration, its impact on our business, results of operations, financial condition, liquidity, use of our borrowings, business practices, operations, suppliers, third-party service providers, customers, employees, industry, ability to meet future performance obligations, ability to efficiently implement advisable safety precautions; - our ability to raise financing in the future; - our future financial performance; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors; - our ability to pay dividends on our Class A common stock on the terms currently contemplated or at all; and - factors relating to our business, operations and financial performance, including, but not limited to: - o the impact of the pandemic on our business and the industries in which we operate; - our ability to compete in the ticketing industry; - o our ability to maintain relationships with buyers, sellers and distribution partners; - o our ability to continue to improve our platform and maintain and enhance our brand; - the impact of extraordinary events or adverse economic conditions on discretionary consumer and corporate spending or on the supply and demand of live events; - o our ability to comply with domestic regulatory regimes; - our ability to successfully defend against litigation; - o our ability to maintain the integrity of our information systems and infrastructure, and to mitigate possible cyber security risks; - o our ability to generate sufficient cash flows or raise additional capital necessary to fund our operations; and - o other factors detailed under the section entitled "Risk Factors."
+- the COVID-19 pandemic, its duration, its impact on our business, results of operations, financial condition, liquidity, use of our borrowings, business practices, operations, suppliers, third-party service providers, customers, employees, industry, ability to meet future performance obligations, ability to efficiently implement advisable safety precautions; - our ability to raise financing in the future; - our future financial performance; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors; - · our ability to pay dividends on our Class A common stock on the terms currently contemplated or at all; and - factors relating to our business, operations and financial performance, including, but not limited to: - the impact of the COVID-19 pandemic on our business and the industries in which we operate; - our ability to compete in the ticketing industry; - our ability to maintain relationships with buyers, sellers and distribution partners; - our ability to continue to improve our platform and maintain and enhance our brand; - the impact of extraordinary events or adverse economic conditions on discretionary consumer and corporate spending or on the supply and demand of live events; - our ability to comply with domestic regulatory regimes; - our ability to successfully defend against litigation; - our ability to maintain the integrity of our information systems and infrastructure, and to mitigate possible cyber security risks; - · our ability to generate sufficient cash flows or raise additional capital necessary to fund our operations; and other factors detailed under the section entitled "Risk Factors."

-We have based these forward-looking statements largely on our current expectations and projections about future events and financial trends that we believe may affect our business, financial condition and results of operations.
+These forward-looking statements are based largely on our current expectations and projections about future events and financial trends that we believe may affect our business, financial condition and results of operations.
 Forward-looking statements are predictions and are subject to risks, uncertainties and assumptions that are difficult to predict.
 Therefore, actual results may differ materially and adversely from those expressed in any forward-looking statements.
 You are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date of this document, or in the case of statements incorporated by reference, on the date of the document incorporated by reference.

-Factors that might cause or contribute to such differences include, but are not limited to, those discussed in this Annual Report on Form 10-K, under the sections entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Risk Factors," in our press releases, and other financial filings with the Securities and Exchange Commission.
-The forward-looking statements in this Annual Report on Form 10-K are based upon information available to us as of the date of this Annual Report on Form 10-K, and while we believe such information forms a reasonable basis for such statements, such information may be limited or incomplete, and our statements should not be read to indicate that we have conducted an exhaustive inquiry into, or review of, all potentially available relevant information.
+Factors that might cause or contribute to such differences include, but are not limited to, those discussed in this prospectus, under the sections entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Risk Factors," in our press releases, and other financial filings with the Securities and Exchange Commission.
+The forward-looking statements in this prospectus are based upon information available to us as of the date of this prospectus, and while we believe such information forms a reasonable basis for such statements, such information may be limited or incomplete, and our statements should not be read to indicate that we have conducted an exhaustive inquiry into, or review of, all potentially available relevant information.
 These statements are inherently uncertain and investors are cautioned not to unduly rely upon these statements.
-These forward-looking statements speak only as of the date of this Annual Report on Form 10-K or in the case of statements incorporated by reference, on the date of the document incorporated by reference.
-Except as required by applicable law, we do not plan to publicly update or revise any forward-looking statements contained in this Annual Report on Form 10-K, whether as a result of new information, future events, or risks.
+These forward-looking statements speak only as of the date of this prospectus or in the case of statements incorporated by reference, on the date of the document incorporated by reference.
+Except as required by applicable law, we do not plan to publicly update or revise any forward-looking statements contained in this prospectus, whether as a result of new information, future events, or risks.
 New information, future events, or risks may cause the forward-looking events we discuss in this report not to occur.